Jianzhong2020/BMN_v1.2.py/README.md

 Templates files are provided in main/C18-SPE template files/ and main/LH20-SPE template files/ to help readers understand the effects of the parameters better.

+## Important note
+With this script, one doesn't need to reset the index during data processing in MZmine.

 ## Changes
 Main changes compared to BMN_v1.1.r:
 1) subsampling.
 The chemical profile we create from column chromatography would have different degrees of overlapping depending on the elution conditions.
 Subsampling is conducted by the user-defined parameter, N, to have better correlation analysis.
 Considering that the actual overlapping degree is hard to be accurately estimated, three subsampling window lengths are included (N-1, N, N+1), giving three pre-lists that are used to produce a common list.